NPacha/NicolesChocolates/unit_4/project/final.md

 There are no full day classes during project weeks, but we do expect you to be working on your project daily and be available during the usual class times .

-- During these weeks, there is no required attendance outside of
+During these weeks, there is no required attendance outside of:

 - **Outcomes**  Unless otherwise announced.
-- ** 30 Minute Checkins Tuesdays, Wed, and Thursday **
+- ** 30 Minute Checkins Tues, Wed, Thurs at the start of class**
-- Your Pushed Commits to your repo are your attendance, you have to push to your repo at minimum on every class day, and we suggest daily
+- Your Pushed Commits to your repo are your attendance, You have to psush to your repo every class day(at minimum), and we recommend daily commits.

 *Failure to make an attendance check will result in an unexcused absence for both morning and afternoon for that day.
 Failure to respond to instructors in reasonable time, when contacted during normal class hours can result in an absence for both the morning and afternoon of that day*